 Associate Professor Riley was first appointed to the Panel in 2016.
-She is an Associate Professor in the Faculty of Law at the University of Technology Sydney.
-She teaches Animal Law and Policy, Environmental Law, Environmental Ethics and Corporate Law.
-A/Professor Riley's research interests focus on the ethics and treatment of invasive species, farm animals and wildlife welfare.
-She has also published in the area of legal education, particularly regarding the pedagogy of international students.
-A/Professor Riley is the editor of an animal law case book, comprising case notes written by students as part of their assessment; and she has also written a book titled "The Commodification of Farm Animals", published by Springer in February 2022.
-In 2020 she was appointed as one of two review editors for Chapter 6 (policy) of a report on invasive alien species that IPBES, (the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services) is preparing for the United Nations.
+She is an Associate Professor in the Faculty of Law at the University of Technology Sydney and is one of two deputy chairs of the Human Research Ethics Committee at the University of Technology Sydney.
+A/Professor Riley teaches Animal Law and Policy, Environmental Law, and Corporate Law.
+Her research interests focus on the ethics and treatment of invasive species, farm animals and wildlife welfare.
+She is the editor of an animal law case book, comprising case notes written by students as part of their assessment; and she has also written a book titled "The Commodification of Farm Animals", published by Springer in February 2022.
+In 2020 she was appointed as one of two review editors for Chapter 6 (policy) of a report on invasive alien species that IPBES, (the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services) that in 2023 was presented to, and accepted by, the United Nations.
 A/Professor Riley was reappointed to the Panel in October 2022.